Cezar Bolliac: Early life

 Bolliac was born in Bucharest, the Wallachian capital, on 23 or 25 March 1813.
-At the time, and for another four decades, Romanian-speaking Wallachia was governed as an autonomous principality within the Ottoman realm.
+At the time, and for another four decades, Romanian-speaking Wallachia was governed as an autonomous principality within the Ottoman Empire.
 Cezar's mother was Zinca Kalamogdartis, and his father was a physician and political adventurer, Anton Poleac, Boliaco or Bogliaco.
-Little is known about the latter, though he is tentatively identified as a member of Mikhail Kutuzov's retinue, present in Wallachia during the Russian invasion of 1812.
-He is widely believed to have had Italian origins, but was also described as Jewish.
-Tradition holds that he was born in Salonika, though, as researcher Dumitru Popovici argues, this did not imply that he ever belonged to the Greek community.
-Researcher George Vlad ascribes such origins to Zinca ("a Greek lady, and apparently a beautiful one, hence her two or three marriages").
+Little is known about Anton, though he is tentatively identified as a member of Mikhail Kutuzov's retinue, present in Wallachia during the Russian invasion of 1812.
+He is widely believed to have had Italian roots, but has also been described as Jewish.
+Tradition holds that he was born in Salonika, though, as researcher Dumitru Popovici argues, this does not imply that he ever belonged to the Greek community.
+Researcher George Vlad attributed such origins to Zinca, describing her as "a Greek lady, and apparently a beautiful one, hence her two or three marriages".

 Anton was absent from his son's life after 1813, having "mysteriously disappeared" from all public records.
-Cezar was raised for a while by an old lady, possibly his maternal grandmother.
-She sponsored his education at the Greek school of Boteanului mahala, in what was then a Hellenized, Phanariote-ruled, city of Bucharest.
-The young boy was effectively adopted by Stolnic Petrache Pereț (or Peretz), who married Zinca.
-His new family belonged to the local aristocracy, or boyardom, but had only been promoted into its ranks c.
-1829—having acquired land at Stoenești in Vlașca, and townhouses in Giurgiu.
-By Bolliac's own admission, he himself was subsequently inducted into the upper class, and afforded some political and judicial privileges.
-When in Bucharest, he inhabited a large townhouse on Podul Mogoșoaiei, near the area currently known as Revolution Square.
-Bolliac preserved a more traumatic memory of his encounter with slavery, which was by then reserved for the bulk of Wallachia's Romani groups.
-Pereț owned several house-slaves, a matter which conflicted with the boy's developing humanitarianism; on one occasion, with his parents absent, he allowed the slaves to experience a full day of freedom at his expense.
+Cezar was raised for a while by an elderly woman, possibly his maternal grandmother, who sponsored his education at the Greek school of Boteanului mahala in what was then a Hellenized, Phanariote-ruled Bucharest.
+The young boy was later effectively adopted by Stolnic Petrache Pereț (or Peretz), who married Zinca.
+Pereț's family belonged to the local aristocracy, or boyardom, but had only recently been promoted into its ranks around 1829, having acquired land at Stoenești in Vlașca and townhouses in Giurgiu.
+By Bolliac's own account, he was subsequently inducted into the upper class and afforded some political and judicial privileges.
+When in Bucharest, he lived in a large townhouse on Podul Mogoșoaiei, near the area currently known as Revolution Square.

+Bolliac retained a more traumatic memory of his encounter with slavery, which by that time affected the bulk of Wallachia's Romani population.
+Pereț owned several house slaves, a situation that conflicted with the boy's developing humanitarian ideals; on one occasion, with his adoptive parents absent, he allowed the slaves to experience a full day of freedom at his own expense.

-Bolliac attended the Saint Sava College, where teachers included a future conservative foe, Ion Heliade Rădulescu.
-It was at this stage that Wallachia and neighboring Moldavia became dominions of the Russian Empire, under a constitutional arrangement known as Regulamentul Organic.
-Aged seventeen, Bolliac joined the Wallachian military forces as a nominal Junker, but left after a very brief interval—possibly because he felt out of place in that disciplined environment, which stifled his literary calling.
-During his time under arms, he had befriended several men who would go on to serve radical causes—including Ioan Câmpineanu.
-He recalled that his first serious writing was done in 1834, at Stoenești, but this is doubtful—as is his claim to have studied in Paris in 1831–1833.
-Also then, he had a row with Zinca, after she had mistreated one of the Romani slaves at Stoenești.
+Bolliac attended the Saint Sava College, where his teachers included Ion Heliade Rădulescu, who would later become a conservative political opponent.
+During this period, Wallachia and neighboring Moldavia became dominions of Imperial Russia—governed under a new constitutional document, Regulamentul Organic.
+At seventeen, Bolliac joined the Wallachian military as a nominal Junker but left after a brief interval, possibly because he found the disciplined environment incompatible with his literary aspirations.
+While serving, he befriended several individuals who would later support radical causes, including Ioan Câmpineanu.
+Bolliac recalled that his first serious writing was undertaken in 1834 at Stoenești, though this claim is considered doubtful, as is his assertion that he studied in Paris between 1831 and 1833.
+Around the same time, he had a dispute with Zinca, after she mistreated one of the Romani slaves at Stoenești.